blue-jay/blue-jay.github.io.hugo/content/middleware/index.md

 ## Chaining

-Chaining prevents middleware from stacking up which is hard to read.
+Chaining prevents middleware from stacking up which is hard to read like this:

 ```go
 return context.ClearHandler(rest.Handler(logrequest.Handler(setUpBanana)))